Anxiety

 Body image anxiety.
 A feeling like the noise is just too loud when it comes to thoughts about your body, food, or eating.
 It doesn’t need to be a full eating disorder to feel like you wish you had more ease around this part of your life.

 Postpartum anxiety.
 The version of anxiety that arrives after a baby.
-It's different from "normal new mom worry," and it's treatable.
-(More on perinatal-specific work here.)
+More on perinatal-specific work here.

 Social anxiety.
 The dread of being perceived, of being judged, of getting it wrong in front of other people.
 Social anxiety can be quiet and severely limiting at the same time.